 - Natural nails must be clean, healthy and short.
-No artificial fingernails and no nail polish may be worn in the practice setting. - Hair must be clean and neat and must not present a contamination or infection risk.
-When performing hands-on patient care, hair should be off-the-shoulder in length or tied back and should be restrained so as not to require manipulation or touching during patient care. - Groomed beards and moustaches must be neat; and, if required to wear a N95 mask must meet N95 standards. - No chewing gum is permitted. - 5.
+No artificial fingernails and no nail polish may be worn in the practice setting. - Hair must be worn in a controlled fashion (i.e. pulled back, or in a ponytail) so as not to interfere with patient care.

+- Groomed beards and moustaches must be neat; and, if required to wear a N95 mask must meet N95 standards. - No chewing gum is permitted. - 5.
 Fragrances: Students should refrain from using fragrances as they can be harmful to clients.
 Unscented personal hygiene products are recommended (e.g. deodorant, shampoo and soap).